 I’m all for Plan Bs now.
 Maybe they don’t take me where I thought I was going, where I was so sure I was intended to go, where I really, really wanted to go.
 But they are taking me where life is pointing me, and they are showing me the way.

 While I’m up here at the mic, making noisy announcements I can’t take back, let’s add a few more resolutions.
-After the two “Ballet Theatre Chronicles” novels are out, I’ll publish my very first novel, Black Ivory Tango, newly renamed because the original story (Black Ivory Soul) has a different ending now.* So does the novel I plan to publish at some point as well, shopped to editors in 2011 as Ecstatic, now renamed Ecstatic Interference.
-That novel’s been whispering to me a lot lately, coaxing me over to play around with it.
+After the two “Ballet Theatre Chronicles” novels are out, I’ll publish my first novel, A Dancer’s Guide to Africa.* That novel’s been whispering to me a lot lately, coaxing me over to play around with it.
 I love when my older novels do that.
 They come back to life, however temporarily.
-In some ways, I feel as though all five of my completed novels have been given a new lease on life, because I no longer need to write them in accordance with the demands of the Big 5 ** publishing editors.
+In some ways, I feel as though all of my completed novels have been given a new lease on life, because I no longer need to write them in accordance with the demands of the Big 5** publishing editors.
 I’ve taken out of the story what I didn’t enjoy writing.
 I don’t groove on gloomy, edgy stories, sorrow-packed endings.
 Call me unsophisticated, but I like old fashioned romance tucked into my intelligent fiction.
 A little sex, good food descriptions, some escapism.
 An optimistic, satisfying ending.
 Apparently (um, clearly), traditional publishing doesn’t want to sell what I love to write.

 And, hey.
 How’s about a Book 3 of the Ballet Theatre Chronicles?
 Sure, why not?